pxsldev/Clanker/README.md

 - internal systems
 - infrastructure that is not included in this repository

-You are welcome to look through the code and contribute, but getting your own instance running is not guaranteed.
+You are welcome to look through the code and contribute, but getting your own instance running is not guaranteed **or permitted**

 ## 😭 Documentation